Working with dreams

 Speaker: Julian Masters

 A story told by the unconscious mind has a beginning, a development and an end, but the same is not true of a dream.
-Its dimensions in time and space are quite different; to understand it you must examines it from every aspect – just as you may take an unknown object in your hands an turn it over and over until you are familiar with every detail of its shape.
+Its dimensions in time and space are quite different; to understand it you must examine it from every aspect – just as you may take an unknown object in your hands and turn it over and over until you are familiar with every detail of its shape.
 Carl Jung, Man and his symbols, 1965.

-While Freud introduced ‘free association’ as a technique to interpret dreams, Jung proposed that to understand a dream, one needed to pay close attention to the actual form and content of the dream itself, rather than moving away from it.
+While Freud introduced free association as a technique to interpret dreams, Jung proposed that, to understand a dream, one needed to pay close attention to the actual form and content of the dream itself, rather than moving away from it.
 Jung believed each dream was trying to convey something specific about the unconscious.
-His method for interpretation, ‘amplification’, was designed to expand the meaning of dreams by drawing on individual and collective symbols and images, infusing life with vitality and meaning, and connecting one to their soul and the transcendent.
+His method for interpretation, amplification, was designed to expand the meaning of dreams by drawing on individual and collective symbols and images, infusing life with vitality and meaning, and connecting one to their soul and the transcendent.

 In the second part of this webinar, Julian will share how Jung’s analytic method of amplification can be applied in clinical practice, drawing on dream vignettes from client material.
 Participants will also be invited to share their own dreams or their anonymised clients’ dreams (with prior consent) for exploration and discussion.